Lesson 2 of5

 8. Paul’s Journey to Rome (Acts 27:1-28:31)

-A dangerous storm at sea, shipwreck, sojourn on Malta where Paul heals many ills, and welcome outside Rome precede his two-year stay there.
-Acts ends with Paul preaching in Rome, and the book’s final word is a Greek term meaning “without hindrance,” which describes the way that God’s story goes forward no matter what difficulties are encountered.
+A dangerous storm at sea, shipwreck, sojourn on the island of Malta where Paul heals many ills, and welcome outside Rome precede his two-year stay there.
+Acts ends with Paul preaching in Rome, and the book’s final word is a Greek term meaning “without hindrance” (akōlytōs), which describes the way that God’s story presses forward in spite of difficulties.